puppetlabs/puppetlabs_spec_helper/README.md

    ```yaml
    flags: --verbose
    ```
  * puppet_version - versions of puppet for which the fixture should be installed.
 Ruby version constraints are supported.
-Only supported on puppet 4.0 and up.
+Only works when the `semantic_puppet` gem is available (shipped with puppet 4.0 and up, by default).

    ```yaml
    puppet_version: '>= 6.0.0'